ansible/eda-server/docs/deployment.md

 # Deployments

-This document describes how to deploy the EDA-Controller.
+This document describes how to deploy the EDA-Controller (AKA eda-server).
-Currently there are two ways to deploy the EDA-Controller: using docker-compose or using minikube.
+Currently there are three supported ways to deploy the EDA-Controller:

+* Using the eda-server-operator for k8s/ocp (recommended one)
+* Using docker-compose
+* Using minikube

 If you are looking for a development environment, please refer to the [development](development.md) document.

+## Eda-server-operator

+The recommended way to deploy the EDA-Controller is using the eda-server-operator.
+This operator is available in the [eda-server-operator repository](https://github.com/ansible/eda-server-operator)

+Look at the [eda-server-operator documentation](https://github.com/ansible/eda-server-operator#readme) for more information.

 ## Docker Compose